What Is Project Controls in Offshore Projects?

 A Structural Explanation

-Project controls is the structural discipline that connects bid assumptions to operational reality and ultimately to financial outcome.
+In offshore environments, project controls is not spreadsheet administration.
+It is not a weekly dashboard exercise.
+It is the structural discipline that connects bid assumptions to operational reality and ultimately to financial outcome.

 Project Controls Is the Bridge Between Bid and Execution

-During execution, reality diverges.
+During execution, reality begins to test that baseline.

-Without this structure, management is reacting to symptoms rather than managing variance.
+Project controls exists to measure that divergence, explain its drivers, quantify the financial impact, and forecast the remaining exposure.
+Without that structure, management is reacting to symptoms rather than managing variance.

 The Four Core Pillars of Offshore Project Controls